cerner/cerner.github.io/README.md

 ## Writing a New Blog Post

 When writing a blog post, all content is contained in the `source` branch.
-Content is then generated into the `master` branch for site generation.
+Content is then generated into the `main` branch for site generation.

 To create your new post, you can use Hugo's archetype for the new post: